hussainashiqktk/daily-learning/README.md

 #### Contributions are always welcome!
 1. Fork the repository
 2. In the README file, insert with appropriate heading on **what you learnt** under the heading of the right date.
 3. Give description.
 Make sure to include screenshots and links to external websites if possible.
+Upload files in assests directory and link them to links.
 4. Make a pull request.

 #### Feel free to give any suggestions by creating issue on issue tab.